Jason Anavitarte

 Jason Raul Anavitarte (born June 14, 1978) is an American politician from Georgia.
 Anavitarte is a Republican member of the Georgia State Senate for District 31.

 Before his election to the state Senate, Anavitarte was a member of the Paulding County School Board.

+In January 2024, Anavitarte co-sponsored S.B.
+390, which would withhold government funding for any libraries in Georgia affiliated with the American Library Association.
+The bill was drafted following the election of ALA President Emily Drabinski and allegations of the organization promoting a personal ideology and influencing librarian certification.

+In June 2025, Anavitarte was elected as Senate Majority Leader.